MahdiMohseni0033/SAR-RARP50-seg/README.md

 ## Overview

-This project leverages the YOLOv8 segmentation model (xlarge variant) for high-precision semantic segmentation tasks on the SAR-RARP50 dataset.
+This project implements YOLOv8 segmentation (xlarge variant) for high-precision semantic segmentation on the SAR-RARP50 dataset.
 It enables accurate identification and delineation of surgical instruments and anatomical structures in robotic surgery imagery.

 ## Installation